LukeMotti/GITHUB_GETTING_STARTED/README.md

 We plan to use [Doxygen](https://www.doxygen.nl/index.html) to integrate the software development and documentation.
-Doxygen can exploit the program structure together with the annotated comments and automatically generate software documentation in various formats (e.g. html, pdf.
+Doxygen can exploit the program structure together with the annotated comments and automatically generate software documentation in various formats (e.g. html and pdf).
 Regarding Motti this is mostly applicable to Fortran and python.

 Documentation should give favourable time to others and the *future you* to understand